 Flowers and greenery will greet you nearly anywhere you go in South Korea, and at any time of the year.
 The beauty of nature is something South Koreans celebrate with both joy and solemnity through festivals and other holidays.
-So don’t forget your camera when you visit South Korea; you’ll want to take pictures of the breathtakingly colorful vistas that will spread before you on your tour of the country.
+So don’t forget your camera when you visit South Korea; you’ll want to take pictures of the breathtakingly colourful vistas that will spread before you on your tour of the country.

 Like the Japanese, Koreans have a deep regard for cherry blossoms and consider these ethereal pink-and-white blooms to be a representation of life’s fragility.
 They mark this deep regard with cherry blossom festivals all over the country.

-The biggest of these cherry blossom festivals is the Gunhangjae Festival in Jinhae District in the port city of Changwon in Gyeongsangnam-do.
-The festival is ten days long, and it usually starts on the first week of April.
+The biggest of these cherry blossom festivals are the Gunhangjae Festival in Jinhae District in the port city of Changwon in Gyeongsangnam-do.
+The festival is ten days long, and it usually starts in the first week of April.
 For those ten days, Jinhae becomes blanketed with cherry blossoms, from the centuries-old trees at the naval base and right beside the railroad at Gyeonghwa Station, to the canopies of flowers covering the Anmingogae Bridge.
 Evenings become especially romantic as these cherry blossom trees are lit up with lanterns at night.

 Another enchanting place to view cherry blossoms is in the Gaesimsa Temple in Seosan City in Chungcheongnam-do.
 Gaesimsa is located within the dense forests on Sangwangsan Mountain.
 The location is quite remote, and you have to hike up a curving path to get to the temple.
-The path is lined with cherry blossom trees, and they are simply magnificent in spring time.
+The path is lined with cherry blossom trees, and they are simply magnificent in springtime.